 The museum has 50 unique aircraft, including a Blue Angel and a Warhawk fighter jet.
 The aircraft is displayed throughout two former plane hangars.
 One of them, Hangar 37, focuses primarily on aircraft and artifacts relating to World War II, specifically the Pearl Harbor attack.

 Hangar 79 offers visitors a broader collection of aircraft and related artifacts.
 Most items in this hangar showcase the rise of the United State’s air power throughout the Pacific after Pearl Harbor.
-In addition to the powerful aircraft, you’ll also find photos, articles, and other memorabilia relating to aviation.

 If you’ve ever wanted to experience what it would be like to be in the pilot’s seat of a fighter jet, this is your chance!
 The Pearl Harbor Aviation Museum features a Flight Ace 360 Flight Simulator, which allows visitors to experience flying a powerful aircraft through the skies.

 Address: 900 S Beretania St, Honolulu, HI 96814